Transactions

 equals true.

-In addition to query operations, any on-chain transaction will consume system resources.
-All types of transactions need to consume bandwidth.
-In addition to consuming bandwidth, smart contract deployment and calling transactions also consume energy.
-When the available bandwidth or energy in the account is insufficient, TRX needs to be burned to pay for the corresponding resource fee.
-In addition to resource fees, some special transactions require additional fees.
+Except for query operations, any on-chain transaction will consume system resources.
+All types of transactions need to consume Bandwidth.
+In addition to Bandwidth, smart contract deployment and calling transactions also consume Energy.
+When the available Bandwidth or Energy in an account is insufficient, TRX needs to be burned to pay for the corresponding resource fee.
+In addition to the resource fee, some special transactions require other fees.

 Bandwidth Fee

-The amount of bandwidth consumed by a transaction is equal to the number of bytes occupied by the on-chain transaction, which includes three parts: the raw_data of the transaction, the transaction signature, and the transaction result.
-The number of bytes occupied by these three parts after protobuf serialization encoding is the amount of bandwidth consumed by the transaction.
+The amount of Bandwidth consumed by a transaction is equal to the number of bytes occupied by the transaction on-chain, which includes three parts: the raw_data of the transaction, the transaction signature, and the transaction result.
+The number of bytes occupied by these three parts after protobuf serialization encoding is the amount of Bandwidth consumed by the transaction.

-When both the bandwidth obtained through staking and the daily free bandwidth in the account are insufficient, TRX needs to be burned to pay for the bandwidth:
+When both the Bandwidth obtained through staking and the daily free Bandwidth in an account are insufficient, TRX needs to be burned to pay for the Bandwidth cost:

 Energy Fee

-In addition to consuming bandwidth, smart contract deployment and invocation transactions also consume energy.
-When the contract is executed, Energy is calculated and deducted according to instruction one by one.
-The energy obtained by staking will be consumed first.
-If this part of the energy is not enough, the account's TRX will continue to be burned to pay for the energy resources required for the transaction.
+In addition to consuming Bandwidth, smart contract deployment and invocation transactions also consume Energy.
+When the contract is executed, Energy is calculated and deducted by each instruction.
+The Energy obtained by staking will be consumed first.
+If this part of the Energy is not enough, the account's TRX will then be burned to pay for the Energy cost required for the transaction.

 Transaction Type | Description | Fee |